Articles

 1) Working Memory (WM)

 Working memory is the ability to keep information in one’s mind and work with it.
-Working memory is necessary to make sense of language, what is being read, and written.
-In mathematics, working memory helps us to solve operations or helps with the organisation and planning of tasks (Baddeley, 1992).
+It is necessary to make sense of language, what is being read, and what is written.
+In mathematics, working memory helps us solve operations or organize and plan tasks (Baddeley, 1992).

 It has been noticed by many researchers that working memory is a better predictor of academic success than IQ.